 We also experimented drawing a Christmas wreath using this versatile material.

 Another way to experiment with Sensorial Montessori materials – the Knobless cylinder extensions.
 I created this printable, especially for this occasion.
 Feel free to check in out here.
 These are a bit complex, and young children might require some adult’s guidance to work it out.

 We love working with Montessori math beads.
 Counting ornaments of Christmas tree incorporating math beads sounded like fun!
 There are printable that goes with it.
 Click here to find out more.

 There is also an option to colour in the bead chains for children.

 Hammering activity to strengthen fine motor and finger strength.
 This is an excellent challenge for preschool-aged children.
 We love using wood chips to make Christmas tree ornaments.
 These were kindly provided to us by Natural Resourcer.

 Another great exercise for little fingers – Christmas themed play dough activity with cookie cutters and natural loose parts for making prints.
 Natural Resourcer has amazing nature packs with loose parts.
 We used them in all sorts of different ways to enhance natural learning.

-I hope you got inspired today!Thank you for visiting!
-I would love to hear your thoughts.
-Make sure to share them in the comment section below!
-Please note this post may contain affiliate links to products I use or recommend.
+I hope you got inspired today!Thank you for visiting.
+I would love to hear your thoughts!
+Feel free to leave your comment below.
+Please note that this post may contain affiliate links to products I use or recommend.